Some websites you might visit

 Making Best use of Quebec Church Registers – Originally published in QFHS Connections September 1994, Vol. 17, #1, page 2 as Church Registers in the Province of Quebec

-Beverly Blagrave Prud’homme’s site https://rawdonhistory.com/ is revised and renewed and features information about the Rawdon area and history from early days and recollections from the early twentieth century.
-Sadly, the Journals of George Copping are no longer available online – the previous link is invalid.
-When possible to view again, it will be announced in UP TO RAWDON.
+Beverly Blagrave Prud’homme’s site —– is revised and renewed and features information about the Rawdon area and history from early days and recollections from the early twentieth century.

-Visit https://www.histoirederawdon.ca/ produced by the Société d’histoire de Rawdon which has 28 active members, including Beverly Blagrave Prud’homme and me; the site may be read in French or in English – click on your choice.
-Some material is from Bev’s site and new, original material is being produced.
-Look for something exciting from the Société in the future.
+Visit https://www.histoirederawdon.ca/ produced by the Société d’histoire de Rawdon the site may be read in French or in English – click on your choice.
+It includes “The Irish Presence in Rawdon Yesterday and Today” that I helped to create in 2025.

 Christ Church, Rawdon has a lovely site with a drop down section on the history of the parish and its clergy and a beautiful meditation on its stained glass windows.

-Quebec Anglo Heritage News publishes an interesting quarterly magazine in which my material has sometimes appeared (a steal at $30) or visit Townships Heritage Web Magazine
+Quebec Anglo Heritage News (QAHN) publishes an interesting quarterly magazine in which my material has sometimes appeared.

-QFHS is the home of the Quebec Family History Society of which I am a longtime member.
-Membership includes their good little magazine Connections which has published some of my articles.
-They have many resources at their library, 153 Sainte-Anne-Street, Ste-Anne-de-Bellevue, QC.
+QFHS is the home of the Quebec Family History Society.
+Membership includes their magazine Connections which has published my articles.

 Names that appeared in newspapers in Sherbrooke, Quebec in the 19th Century